 Watching someone you love struggle with addiction is painful, especially when they are refusing to accept help.
 It is natural to then wonder if you can force them to go to rehab.
 Tennessee has specific laws on the books that allow loved ones to intervene when someone is having a mental health crisis and is refusing help.
-However, the law does not name addiction and substance abuse specifically.
-So, while you cannot legally force someone to go to drug rehab in Tennessee, there are laws to help families intervene during a mental health crisis.

 See New Tennessee Questions